MultiQOL Study: an investigation into the quality of life of parents of multiple birth children with and without developmental disabilities

 Outcome of both single and multiple pregnancies following chorionic villous sampling or amniocentesis

-Dr Jayshree Ramkrishna, Clinical Assoc Prof Mark Umstad, Dr Nicole Woodrow, Assoc Prof Ricardo Palma-Dias
+Dr Jayshree Ramkrishna, Clin Assoc Prof Mark Umstad, Dr Nicole Woodrow, Clin Assoc Prof Ricardo Palma-Dias

 We are proposing to undertake a retrospective audit of medical histories at The Royal Women’s Hospital, specifically looking at pregnant patients who have had a Chorionic Villous Sampling (CVS) or amniocentesis performed as part of their prenatal diagnosis in the Royal Women’s Hospital (RWH) Ultrasound Department.